xc-jp/safe-gen/README.md

 Both make writing `Arbitrary` instances less error-prone.
 The philosophical difference is that `generic-arbitrary` does most of its heavy lifting upfront and at the type level, whereas `safe-gen` works entirely at the value level.

-The two benefits of `generic-arbitrary` are that it can provide pretty good guarantees at compile time, and that it only requires a single derived instance.
+Practically, the two benefits of `generic-arbitrary` are that it can provide pretty good guarantees at compile time, and that it only requires a single derived instance.
 Its main drawback is that there are cases where it _can't_ derive (useful) instances, and it won't _always_ be able to warn you about that.
 Examples include when you have mutual recursion, tricky fixpoints, or invariants to maintain.
 `safe-gen` won't be able to preclude certain known-bad generators the way `generic-arbitrary` can, but on the flip side, it will allow certain valid generators that `generic-arbitrary` doesn't, and it makes it easy to dive under the hood to tweak instances where necessary.